mmgen/mmgen-wallet/doc/wiki/using-mmgen/Getting-Started-with-MMGen.md

 		Enter a range or space-separated list of outputs to spend:

-Here you must choose outputs of sufficient value to cover the send amount of 0.1 BTC, plus the transaction fee.
+Here you must choose unspent outputs of sufficient value to cover the send amount of 0.1 BTC, plus the transaction fee.
 By the way, MMGen calculates fees automatically using bitcoind’s 'estimatefee' RPC call, which makes things very convenient.
 If you want to increase the fee a bit for speedier confirmation, use the `--tx-fee-adj` option.
 Type `mmgen-txcreate --help` for details.

 Output #2 is worth 0.2 BTC, which is sufficient, so let’s choose it.
 After several more prompts and confirmations, your transaction will be saved: